-The Project is proposing the installation of porous pavement (SMP-1), infiltration trenches (SMP-2) in the form of drip strips along the proposed cabins, a stormwater planter (SMP-3), and a bioretention basin (SMP-4), to collect runoff from the campground for treatment.
-Underground detention pipes (SMP-5) have been proposed to meet pre-development runoff discharge rates.
+The Project is proposing the installation of a bioretention basin (SMP-1) to collect runoff from the campground for treatment.
+Underground detention pipes (SMP-2) have been proposed to meet predevelopment runoff discharge rates.
 The stormwater management facilities are indicated on the watershed maps (W1 & W2).